0xAX/0bt-backup/README.md

 # ∅bt

-The `0bt` is a simple linux kernel bootloader written in [️C++](https://en.wikipedia.org/wiki/C%2B%2B).
+The `0bt` is a simple linux kernel bootloader written in [️C++](https://en.wikipedia.org/wiki/C%2B%2B) and [assembly](https://en.wikipedia.org/wiki/Assembly_language).

 The main purpose of which is to describe the linux kernel [boot protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) in action and to learn related low level stuff.

 **Only `x86_64` architecture is supported now.**